-The PADS puppies will come to BVC for some cuddle time with BVC learners.
+The PADS puppies will come to Bow Valley College for some cuddle time with learners.
 College learners will get to interact with the puppies, and ask the trainers questions during this very unique event.

 The puppies are training in the PADS program so that they can become guide dogs for persons with a physical disability, or who are deaf or hard-of-hearing.
 This event is actually an important part of the puppies' as it teaches them to focus on their handler's instructions in the midst of large groups.
 The puppies also benefit from interacting with all the different kinds of learners in attendance.

-"This is the third time we've hosted the PADS puppies on campus, and we know it's made such a difference to both learners and the dogs.
-Our learners love the interactions with the puppies because it really helps them to relax before exams.
-It's also a lot of fun.
-And the puppies really seem to benefit from all the learners and noise happening on campus," says Jay Decore, General Manager, SABVC.
+"This is the fifth time we've hosted the PADS puppies on campus, and we know it's made such a difference to both learners and the dogs.
+Our mission is to provide a positive campus experience and exceptional support services for all learners,” says Jay Decore, General Manager, SABVC.
+“The learners love the interactions with the puppies because it really helps them to relax before exams.
+It's also a lot of fun, and the puppies truly benefit from interacting with learners."

-The puppies will be at BVC April 5-6, 2016, from 10:00 a.m. to 12:00 p.m. in room S2009, second floor, South Campus.
-If you would like to come and film or photograph the puppies please call our Media Relations Officer listed below, so that she can get you into the room.
+The puppies will be at Bow Valley College, April 4 - 5, from 11:30 a.m. to 1 p.m. in room S2009, second floor, South Campus.
+If you would like to come and film or photograph the puppies please call our Media Relations Officer listed below, so that he can get you into the room.

 About Bow Valley College

-Bow Valley College - Calgary and region's only Comprehensive Community College - with more than 15,000 full- and part-time students, is a leader in business and health career training, adult upgrading, and English Language Learning.
-BVC's Test of Workplace Essential Skills (TOWES), workplace training for immigrant professionals and employment services provide a wide range of services for businesses and professionals.
+Bow Valley College - Calgary and region's only Comprehensive Community College - with more than 15,000 full- and part-time students, is a leader in business and health career training, community studies, creative technologies, adult upgrading, and English Language Learning.

 PADS is a registered charity that breeds, raises, trains and places life-changing assistance dogs for people with disabilities (other than blindness) and to support those client/dog teams for the working life of the assistance dog.
 These dogs are trained to meet or exceed international standards as established by Assistance Dogs International.
 PADS services all of Western Canada and relies entirely on fundraising, grants, and donations to finance the care and training of PADS' amazing dogs.
 PADS dogs are provided at no charge to their clients.
-For more information about PADS visit www.pads.ca
+Visit PADS for more information.